E-wave112/postman_to_swagger/README.md

 The server will be running on [localhost:5000](http://localhost:5000)

-Find my Docker image [here](https://hub.docker.com/repository/docker/ewave112/postman-to-swagger)
+Find my Docker image on the cloud [here](https://hub.docker.com/repository/docker/ewave112/postman-to-swagger)

 A useful resource on how to push your docker image to [DockerHub](https://hub.docker.com)  can be found [here](https://ropenscilabs.github.io/r-docker-tutorial/04-Dockerhub.html)